blueteamer/blog/content/posts/2021-03-31-fix-for-kali-linux-xrdp-authentication-is-required-to-create-a-color-managed-device/index.md

 Now try to login via RDP to your machine.
 No popup should be visible and asking for any kind of credentials.

-I highly recommend to read the original article [\[1\]](#references) as you will find very useful infos to understand the mechanism behind this behaviour and the proposed solutions.
+I highly recommend to read the original article[^fn1] as you will find very useful infos to understand the mechanism behind this behaviour and the proposed solutions.